Outbreak Investigations: Response

 FSIS continuously works with public health partners to monitor outbreaks and available epidemiologic, laboratory, environmental assessment, and traceback information to determine if FSIS-regulated products may be causing human illnesses.
 Even if evidence suggests an outbreak is not associated with an FSIS-regulated product or there is limited information about what products might be associated with illnesses, FSIS may still provide technical assistance, investigative support, and guidance to public health officials or other food safety agencies.

-What if I want to know more about a specific outbreak?
+What if I want to know more about a specific outbreak investigation?

 Please submit a FOIA request (FOIA request).